shabdar-org/StoreFilesInSQLServer/ReadMe.txt

--Restore database from SQL Database directory.
--If some how you can not restore provided database, you can generate necessary table using scripts provided in SQL Database directory.
+-This sample demonstrates how to store files in SQL Server database -If some how you can not use provided FileStore.mdf database then you can generate necessary table using scripts provided in "FileStore.sql" file.
--Change connection string on form.
+-Change connection string on both forms to point to correct path for mdf file.